|

 John Haugeland on the failure of micro-worlds

-One of the better books I read in college was Artifical Intelligence: The Very Idea (1985) by philosopher John Haugeland.
+One of the better books I read in college was Artificial Intelligence: The Very Idea (1985) by philosopher John Haugeland.
 One of the sections I found most striking and memorable was about Terry Winograd's SHRDLU.
 SHRDLU, around 1970, could carry on a discussion in English in which it would manipulate imaginary colored blocks in a “blocks world”. displayed on a computer screen.
 The operator could direct it to “pick up the pyramid and put it on the big red cube” or ask it questions like “what color is the biggest cylinder that isn't on the table?”.
 Haugeland was extremely unimpressed (p.190, and more generally 185–195):

 He imagines this exchange between the operator and SHRDLU: